Azure Media Services v3 overview

 Azure Media Services is a cloud-based platform that enables you to build solutions that achieve broadcast-quality video streaming, enhance accessibility and distribution, analyze content, and much more.
-Whether you are an application developer, a call center, a government agency, an entertainment company, Media Services helps you create applications that deliver media experiences of outstanding quality to large audiences on today's most popular mobile devices and browsers.
+Whether you're an app developer, a call center, a government agency, or an entertainment company, Media Services helps you create apps that deliver media experiences of outstanding quality to large audiences on today's most popular mobile devices and browsers.

 What can I do with Media Services?

-Media Services enables you to build a variety of media workflows in the cloud, the following are some examples of what can be accomplished with Media Services.
+Media Services lets you build a variety of media workflows in the cloud.
+Some examples of what you can do with Media Services include:

 - Deliver videos in various formats so they can be played on a wide variety of browsers and devices.
-For both on-demand and live streaming delivery to various clients (mobile devices, TV, PC, etc.) the video and audio content needs to be encoded and packaged appropriately.
+For both on-demand and live streaming delivery to various clients (mobile devices, TV, PC, and so on), the video and audio content needs to be encoded and packaged appropriately.
 To see how to deliver and stream such content, see Quickstart: Encode and stream files.

-- Stream live sporting events to a large online audience, such as soccer, baseball, college and high school sports, and more.
+- Stream live sporting events to a large online audience, like soccer, baseball, college and high school sports, and more.

-- Broadcast public meetings and events such as town halls, city council meetings, and legislative bodies.
+- Broadcast public meetings and events, like town halls, city council meetings, and legislative bodies.

 - Analyze recorded videos or audio content.
 For example, to achieve higher customer satisfaction, organizations can extract speech-to-text and build search indexes and dashboards.
 Then, they can extract intelligence around common complaints, sources of complaints, and other relevant data.